molily/learning-react/flickr-search/README.md

-# Flickr Search in React
+# Flickr Search with React

 Before writing any code, we should plan how to structure our app.